pantheon-systems/documentation/source/content/guides/wordpress-pantheon/03-migrate-existing-wp-site.md

 anchorid: wordpress-pantheon/migrate-existing-wp-site
 ---

 This page provides steps for migrating an existing WordPress site to Pantheon's platform.
-Review Pantheon's [Managed Migrations](https://pantheon.io/professional-services/website-migrations?docs) page to see if this is a better option for you before you migrate your site.
+Review Pantheon's [Managed Migrations](https://pantheon.io/professional-services/website-migrations?docs) page to see if having the Pantheon Professional Services team perform your migration is a better option for you before you migrate your site.

 ## Prepare Your Site for Migration